Salary Arbitrage Country Match Runway Calculator Retire Abroad Expat Taxes Compare Countries Statistics & Data Try It Free →

 WHAT ICELAND IS ACTUALLY LIKE

-The honest number you need to know is that Iceland runs about 21% more expensive than the United States, which means it's not just expensive by European standards -- it's expensive by American ones too.
-A realistic monthly budget for a single person lands around $3,600, with Reykjavik sitting at roughly $3,350 and the northern city of Akureyri coming in closer to $3,150 if you want to stretch things.
-Groceries are where people get the first sticker shock: a basic weekly shop for one person can run $150-200.
-Healthcare is a different story.
-Iceland's system is excellent and foreign residents with legal status can access it, though you'll pay some out-of-pocket costs before your registration is sorted.
-Bureaucracy for new residents is genuinely manageable -- the population is smaller than Omaha, and government offices tend to be functional and staffed by people who speak fluent English.
-Getting your kennitala (national ID number) is the critical first bureaucratic step and it unlocks everything else.
+The honest figure is that Iceland costs about 21% more than the United States, meaning it is expensive not merely by European standards but by American ones.
+A realistic single-person budget lands around $3,600 monthly, with Reykjavík near $3,350 and northern Akureyri closer to $3,150 for anyone stretching.
+Groceries deliver the first sticker shock, since a basic weekly shop for one runs $150 to $200.
+Healthcare tells the opposite story: the system is excellent and legal foreign residents can access it, though out-of-pocket costs apply before registration completes.
+New-resident bureaucracy is genuinely manageable, since the entire population is smaller than Omaha and government offices tend to be functional and staffed by fluent English speakers.
+Your kennitala, the national ID number, is the critical first step that everything else waits behind.

-In the first few weeks, register for your kennitala as soon as your visa status allows -- without it you cannot open a bank account, sign a lease, or access most services.
-Opening a local bank account can take time, and Icelandic banking infrastructure isn't set up to make it easy for newcomers in the interim, so most Americans moving to Iceland set up a Wise account before they leave home to handle transfers and ATM withdrawals while they wait.
-Learn a few words of Icelandic even though you won't need them for communication -- locals notice and it signals you're not treating the country as an extended tourist stop.
-Get to Akureyri at least once in the first month if you land in Reykjavik; understanding that Iceland has a second city with its own personality, culture, and notably lower costs helps you make a more grounded decision about where you actually want to settle.
-The Iceland expat community is small, interconnected, and easy to find.
+Register for the kennitala as soon as visa status permits, since without it you cannot open a bank account, sign a lease, or reach most services.
+Local banking takes time and Icelandic infrastructure is not built to ease newcomers through the interim, so arriving with Wise already funded handles transfers and ATM withdrawals during the wait.
+Learn a few words of Icelandic even without needing them for communication, because locals notice and it signals you are not treating the country as an extended tourist stop.
+Get to Akureyri at least once in your first month if you landed in Reykjavík, since understanding that Iceland has a second city with its own personality and notably lower costs produces a more grounded decision about where to settle.
+The expat community here is small, interconnected, and easy to find.

 COST OF LIVING SNAPSHOT